Applications for the 2022 commission will open on November 1.

 The Cross-Country Chamber Consortium is made up of ensembles from around the country who are all committed to the cultivation and performance of works by up-and-coming creators in the chamber music field.
 Each of these groups has a history of supporting emerging composers, but this new consortium was established to better amplify the voices of artists in Black, Latinx and Indigenous communities, voices which have traditionally been under-represented in the world of modern music.
 By joining forces to present five performances of the commissioned work, this consortium will provide a broader platform for these emerging composers than a traditional commission might.
 At the same time, this consortium model will provide composers with a valuable learning environment in which they can fine tune their new creations in a variety of settings.
+The first winner of the Black, Latinx and Indigenous Emerging Composer Commission was Benjamin Horne, whose composition I Remember You will be performed by all five organizations in locations around the country during the 2022/23 season.

 - Applicants should be under the age of thirty and self-identify as Black, Latinx and/or Indigenous.